outfox/fennecs/README.md

 **fenn**ecs is designed for **general game logic** rather than specialized systems like particle effects, even though those make for popular demonstrations.

-It doesn't leverage your GPU, it attempts make utilizing powerful multi-core CPUs easier.
+It doesn't leverage GPUs!
+It aims to make powerful multi-core CPUs easier to max out for developers by guaranteeing sequential data transfers, good data locality and high cache coherence, plus parallel processing across multiple cores.
 Bespoke solutions (native arrays, compute shaders, etc.) tailored to a specific use case likely outperform it.

 </details>